a woman with a clipboard looks up in the forest

 Saving the Endangered Florida Torreya

 Only a handful of Florida Torreya — a spiky Christmas-tree-like cousin to the yews — have reproduced successfully in the wild since the 1960s, and their extinction is likely without human intervention.
 A new conservation seed orchard, managed by the Sarah P. Duke Gardens in central North Carolina, aims to help.
 Katherine Hale traveled to wild and cultivated Torreya populations in Florida, Georgia and North Carolina to learn what the trees would need to be fruitful and multiply in a landscape a thousand miles north of their historical range.
 Armed with field observations and GIS data, she found the best possible location for the orchard and designed a plan for its construction and upkeep.
 Although it will take at least a decade for the orchard to mature, the next generation of Florida Torreya was planted out in 2017.
-Katherine now works for the Marketing & Communications department at the Duke Gardens.
+Katherine works in the communications department at the Duke Gardens.